 Test Results

 This XGIMI HORIZON Ultra projector has very good pre-calibration accuracy.
-Its color accuracy is great, and its color temperature is excellent, even though it leans a bit on the warm side.
+Its color accuracy is great, and its color temperature is excellent, even though it leans slightly towards the warm side.
 What lets the projector down is its white balance; it's decent overall, but reds are overrepresented in bright whites.

 While the projector does have a color calibration mode and 2-point white balance calibration, adjusting these settings in the 'Custom' picture mode results in overall worse picture quality as the color space settings don't work properly in that mode, and the color temperature isn't anywhere close to what you get in 'High Color Accuracy.'

-The XGIMI HORIZON Ultra is a dual-light source projector, using both an LED lamp and lasers to create the light source.
+The XGIMI HORIZON Ultra is a dual-light source projector that utilizes both an LED lamp and lasers to create its light source.
 The projector's light source is rated to last for 25,000 hours.
 The projector doesn't do true 4k, as it uses pixel shifting to create a higher-resolution image.
 This offers better quality than 1080p but doesn't look as good as native 4k.

 The SPD matches a hybrid LED + laser light source: narrow spikes in red/blue with a broad green section.
-This gives you vivid primary colors, long light-source life, and stable color without lamp swaps, with less speckle than pure-laser USTs.
+This provides vivid primary colors, a long light-source life, and stable color without lamp swaps, with less speckle than pure-laser USTs.

 The projector has motorized zoom/focus and full auto, but there's no lens shift; center the lens and leave keystone off for best sharpness and lowest possible input lag.
 The throw ratio is 1.20–1.50, and here are a few typical throw distances: